wandb/docs/docs/guides/model_registry/model-management-concepts.md

 Store files within model versions that are produced from the serialization process provided by your modeling library (for example, [PyTorch](https://pytorch.org/tutorials/beginner/saving\_loading\_models.html) and [Keras](https://www.tensorflow.org/guide/keras/save\_and\_serialize)).

-It is common practice to use aliases such as  "best", "latest", "production", or "staging" to mark model versions with special purposes.

-<!-- [INSERT IMAGE] -->

 A model version belongs to one, and only one, [model artifact](#model-artifact).
 A model version can belong to zero or more, [registered models](#registered-model).

+<!-- [INSERT IMAGE] -->

+## Model alias

+[INSERT - to do]

+It is common practice to use aliases such as  "best", "latest", "production", or "staging" to mark model versions with special purposes.

 ## Model artifact
 A model artifact is a sequence of logged model versions.